-- 1 Exhibits will be received from 8:00 a.m. until 11:00 a.m. on Monday. - 2 Judging will be Monday at 12:30 p.m. - 3 Each exhibitor is limited to 1 entry per class.

-- 4 All exhibits must be grown by the exhibitor except wildflowers. - 5 All potted plants shall have been in the exhibitor's possession at least three months. - 6 Exhibitors shall furnish containers for exhibits. - 7 Fair Committee not responsible for loss or breakage. - 8 NO LARGE POTS.
+- 1 Exhibits will be received from 8:00 a.m. until 10:00 a.m. on Monday. - 2 Judging will be Monday following 4-H & open class field crops, garden & fruit. - 3 Each exhibitor is limited to 1 entry per class. - 4 All exhibits must be grown by the exhibitor except wildflowers. - 5 All potted plants shall have been in the exhibitor's possession at least three months. - 6 Exhibitors shall furnish containers for exhibits. - 7 Fair Committee not responsible for loss or breakage. - 8 NO LARGE POTS.
 Must be able to carry. - 9 PLANTS MUST BE IDENTIFIED. - 10 NO PLASTIC WATER BOTTLES.